 Vehicles: Includes cars, pickup trucks, vans and similar vehicles (does not include buses and motor homes).
 To receive full value on a vehicle the frame must be intact and the vehicle must have a clear title.
 The fuel tank must be either removed or have a large hole in the bottom of the tank (large enough to stick your head inside).
 If the fuel tank is not removed or have a large hole in it you will be charged a $30.00 service fee.
 A vehicle cut up must still have a clear title.
 Loose tires are not allowed inside vehicles other than the factory spare.
 The four bolted on tires and the spare are allowed without deductions.

 Sheet Iron: Includes washers, dryers, refrigerators, freezers, stoves and other similar items.
 Galvanized and chrome material fits in this category as well.

 Steel turnings: Steel shavings that are normally found as a byproduct out of machine shops.
-Steel turnings are 1/2 the board price of sheet iron.

 Any items requiring proof of ownership and proof is not turned in at the scale.
 Vehicles and trailers without a matching clear and signed title will not be purchased.
 Boats, motorcycles, snowmobiles, etc. must have a registration turned in.